Franz Alt (mathematician): ACM – Association for Computing Machinery

 Alt has a long history with the Association for Computing Machinery, known as the ACM.
 He was one of its founders and served as its third president (1950–52).
 He was editor of its Journal (1954–58).
 Alt was the first recipient of its Distinguished Service Award (1970).
 In 1994, he was in the first group to be inducted as a Fellow of the ACM.
 Alt represented ACM on the National Research Council from 1961 to 1964.
 He is also a member of the American Mathematical Society, and formerly a member of the American Statistical Association, Institute of Mathematical Statistics, Econometric Society, and Association for Computational Linguistics.

 Alt has written and been interviewed about the history of ACM several times.
 He wrote "Fifteen Years ACM: The development years of ACM, as recounted in 1962 by founding member and former president Franz L. Alt, depicts the players and progress of an organization committed to sharing computing knowledge and skills" (Communications of the ACM, June 1962, Vol.5 #6; reprinted October 1987, Vol. 30 #10).

 Alt was interviewed in 1969 by Uta C. Merzbach for the Computer Oral History Collection at the Smithsonian National Museum of American History.
 Oral History Transcript at Niels Bohr Archives, American Institute of Physics, 24 Feb.
 And 13 March 1969.

 The ACM awarded Franz Alt its first Distinguished Service Award in 1970.

 For the 25th anniversary of the founding of ACM, Alt wrote in "Archeology of Computers: Reminiscences, 1945–47" (Communications of the ACM, July 1972, Vol. 15 #7) the following:

-We had succeeded in obtaining John von Neumann as keynote speaker [for the first national meeting of the ACM].
-He discussed the need for, and likely impact of, electronic computing.
-He mentioned the "new programming method" for ENIAC and explained that its seemingly small vocabulary was in fact ample; that future computers, then in the design stage, would get along on a dozen instruction types, and this was known to be adequate for expressing all of mathematics ...
-Von Neumann went on to say that one need not be surprised at this small number, since about 1,000 words were known to be adequate for most situations of real life, and mathematics was only a small part of life, and a very simple part at that.
-This caused some hilarity in the audience, which provoked von Neumann to say: "If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is."

 Alt was interviewed in 1995 by Janet Benton (excerpted as "Franz Alt Remembers the Early Years of Computing and the Creation of ACM," ACMMemberNet Supplement to Communications of the ACM, Feb.
 1996, Vol. 39 #2).

 For JACM's 50th Anniversary, he contributed "Journal of the ACM–The Beginnings" (Journal of the ACM, Jan.
 2003, Vol. 50 #1).